Child sacrifice: Inca culture

 The Inca culture sacrificed children in a ritual called qhapaq hucha.
 Their frozen corpses have been discovered in the South American mountaintops.
 The first of these corpses, a female child who had died from a blow to the skull, was discovered in 1995 by Johan Reinhard.
 Other methods of sacrifice included strangulation and simply leaving the children, who had been given an intoxicating drink, to lose consciousness in the extreme cold and low-oxygen conditions of the mountaintop, and to die of hypothermia.
+Sacrifices amongst the Incas and others were for times of great stress and need, and caused by misunderstandings of natural phenomenon.
+Such as when a severe earthquake, volcanic eruption or famine struck which to them indicated the gods needed to be appeased.
+They also believed the children offered would inhabit a better afterlife and be provided for.

 Maya culture

 In Maya culture, people believed that supernatural beings had power over their lives and this is one reason that child sacrifice occurred.
 The sacrifices were essentially to satisfy the supernatural beings.
 This was done through k'ex, which is an exchange or substitution of something.
 Through k'ex infants would substitute more powerful humans.
 It was thought that supernatural beings would consume the souls of more powerful humans and infants were substituted in order to prevent that.
 Infants are believed to be good offerings because they have a close connection to the spirit world through liminality.
 It is also believed that parents in Maya culture would offer their children for sacrifice and depictions of this show that this was a very emotional time for the parents, but they would carry through because they thought the child would continue existing.
 It is also known that infant sacrifices occurred at certain times.
-Child sacrifice was preferred when there was a time of crisis and transitional times such as famine and drought.
+Similar to other Mesoamerican cultures, child sacrifice was preferred when there was a time of crisis and transitional times such as famines and droughts.

 There is archaeological evidence of infant sacrifice in tombs where the infant has been buried in urns or ceramic vessels.
 There have also been depictions of child sacrifice in art.
 Some art includes pottery and steles as well as references to infant sacrifice in mythology and art depictions of the mythology.